 4. Consider using a proprietary email account instead of a free email service like Gmail or Yahoo

 It’s much easier for hackers to impersonate you and create a similar email to confuse and take advantage of your clients.
 This is how many home buyers have fallen prey to wire fraud scams.
 They receive an email from their trusted real estate professional and follow the instructions to send money to the criminals.
 Creating an email with your company’s domain name instead of a @yahoo.com or @gmail.com account will help combat these types of scams.

 - Granted, all email services are vulnerable to hacking, and Gmail does offer some robust features to prevent hacking such as 2FA.
 No email service is 100% bulletproof from hacking, so be sure to stay proactive in protecting your accounts.

-This may be one of the difficult parts of preventing cybercrimes like wire fraud.
+This may be one of the difficult parts of preventing cybercrimes like email phishing.
 You may feel like you are repeating yourself, but keep doing it.
 For most people buying a home, the amount of information they are receiving is overwhelming.
 The average person purchases 3 homes in their lifetime, so it’s sure to be a confusing and new experience for most.
-Don’t let hackers use this confusion and inexperience against them.
+Don’t let scammers use this confusion and inexperience against them.
 Share these tips with your clients; it’s not just for real estate professionals.

 As a real estate due diligence partner, we take cyber security very seriously.
 This attitude is part of everyone on our team.
 If you are looking for a trusted partner to help with your closings, we have a secure proprietary system that can be integrated with your preferred closing software.